Four days in Rome is the perfect time to see all its main monuments and squares and also to discover its hidden places and less visited corners.

 If you have been left wanting to see more ruins of the Roman Empire, there are more forums in Rome where you can walk through history.
 The Imperial Forum, the Forum of Augustus and the Forum of Caesar are some examples, within walking distance of the Roman Forum and with free access.
 You may not have time to see them all in four days, but it might be a good idea to visit some of them if you happen to be passing through on the way to another visit.

 Piazza del Campidoglio and Piazza Venezia

 The Piazza del Campidoglio is one of my favorite squares in Rome.
 Its oval shape, designed by none other than Michelangelo, and the beautiful buildings that surround it make this square a special place to sit, relax and enjoy Rome for a while.

-On Saturdays, the square is full of newlyweds and people strolling around and has quite a pleasant atmosphere.
+On Saturdays the square is filled with newlyweds and people strolling around, and has quite a pleasant atmosphere.

 On your way to Piazza del Campidoglio you will pass Piazza Venezia, with the impressive national monument to Victor Emmanuel II (or Altar of the Fatherland).
 You can get up close and admire it in detail and climb its stairs to enjoy the views of Rome.

 A quarter of an hour's walk from Piazza del Campidoglio you will find this lively square, much visited by tourists, where every morning except Sundays you will find a market with stalls of all kinds of food products, fruits and vegetables and even bakeries.